patricklafrance/wmfnext-shell/README.md

 > **Warning**
 >
-> Some parts of the application has been intentionally omitted from the code samples to put emphasis on the more important stuff.
+> Some parts of the application has been intentionally omitted from the code samples to put emphasis on the more important ones.

 ### Setup an host application